-The business world is moving faster than ever before with innovation and continual change now the accepted norm.
-To keep up with this ever-shifting and complex landscape, it is imperative that business leaders, entrepreneurs and all forward-thinking change-makers learn to communicate much more powerfully.
-If leaders are to have any hope of standing out in a noisy world where so many compete for attention, they must learn to relate to others with conviction and passionate authenticity.
-These are the essential ingredients of charisma, without which leaders will struggle to leave any lasting legacy.
+The business world is moving faster than ever before with continual change now the accepted norm.
+To keep up with this ever-shifting and complex landscape, it is imperative that business leaders, entrepreneurs and all forward-thinking change-makers learn to communicate more powerfully.
+If leaders are to have any hope of standing out in a noisy world where so many compete for attention, they must learn to relate to others with authenticity.
+This is an essential ingredient of charisma, without which leaders will struggle to leave any lasting legacy.

-If you hope to be at the top and if you want to influence your clients, customers, staff members and colleagues, you must develop charisma and empathy as part of your leadership strategy.
+If you hope to be at the top and if you want to influence your clients, customers, staff members and colleagues, you must develop charisma as part of your leadership strategy.

 Here are some of the ways: